 People often believe that “bigger is better.”
 But, when talking about your air conditioner, “bigger” can be bad.
 An air conditioner shouldn’t be too big or too small. it has to be just the right size to cool your home efficiently.

 When sized and installed properly, an air condition unit typically reaches maximum energy efficiency within a few minutes after starting up.
 But if cycle times are shortened, and the unit continuously turns on and off, it may not hit peak efficiency.
 Oversized air conditioner units can create bursts of cold air, tricking thermostats or control systems into shutting off the system before the entire house is cool.
 This can end up causing excess wear and tear on the unit, affect your indoor comfort level, and influence your overall energy costs.

 Your home’s layout, ventilation system, and building materials play a major role in determining the proper tonnage needed to cool your home.
 An air condition unit is measured in tonnage, but it’s not based on the actual weight of the equipment.
 A ton measures your air conditioner’s ability to cool.
 In case you really want to know:

 It sounds strange, but your AC’s tonnage may be different from your neighbor’s home with the same square footage.
 Your home’s details should be evaluated by your licensed or professional technician at when sizing your air conditioner.
 “A right-sized air conditioner is an important part of an energy-efficient home and will result in improved comfort, durability, and lower utility bills.”5

-If your current aging air conditioner is the wrong size, the SEER rating is low, and it requires multiple or high-dollar repairs, you may want to consider replacing your system!
-To find out if your current central cooling system should be replaced, contact a local, independent HVAC contractor.4.
+If your current aging air conditioner is the wrong size, the SEER rating is low.
+Besides, it requires multiple or high-dollar repairs, you may want to consider replacing your system!
+To find out if your current central cooling system should be replaced, contact a local HVAC contractor.4.